VincentDirac/thtk-Unpack_All_in_One/thtk/README.thanm.txt

              123 foo
              123 bar

-       will  map 窶123窶 to 窶話ar窶, 窶話ar窶 to 窶123窶, and 窶惑oo窶 to 窶123窶.
+       will  map ‘123’ to ‘bar’, ‘bar’ to ‘123’, and ‘foo’ to ‘123’.
 Note how the first reverse mapping doesn't get removed.

 SEE ALSO
        Project homepage: https://github.com/thpatch/thtk

 BUGS
-       A few files from TH12 and TH13 contain overlapping entries with differ窶 ent formats.
+       A few files from TH12 and TH13 contain overlapping entries with differ‐ ent formats.
 Dumping and recreating these archives will not result  in the  same  archives.
 The affected pixels seem to all have 0 for alpha though.